benetech/VideoDeduplication/README.md

 `bash get-docker.sh`

+To allow docker to by used by non-root users:

+Create the docker group.

+ `sudo groupadd docker`

+Add your user to the docker group.

+ `sudo usermod -aG docker $USER`

+Log out and log back in so that your group membership is re-evaluated.

+If testing on a virtual machine, it may be necessary to restart the virtual machine for changes to take effect.

+On a desktop Linux environment such as X Windows, log out of your session completely and then log back in.

+On Linux, you can also run the following command to activate the changes to groups:

+ `newgrp docker`

 Once the above has been completed.
 Open a command prompt window and type the ‘docker’ command to confirm that the Docker service is available and returning the help guide.